 These activities can also be beneficial to children with invisible disabilities who may find conventional play equipment difficult or inaccessible.

 5. Kids Can Learn About the World Around Them

 Activities and equipment based around the senses are great for teaching kids about everyday items and feelings.
-Whether it’s creating channels and watching water flow, or feeling different types of materials, there are loads of ways to teach younger pupils about the world around them.
+Whether it’s creating channels and watching water flow, or feeling different types of materials using an outdoor mud kitchen, there are loads of ways to teach younger pupils about the world around them.

 You could also incorporate this into lessons about safety and making children aware of certain things which could be dangerous like hot or sharp objects.
 The same applies to messy play activities and encouraging children to make a controlled mess and then know how to clean up and tidy everything away.

 Another benefit of sensory play is that it helps develop children’s problem-solving skills from an early age.
 Some pieces of equipment may require a certain understanding of how they work which means children will have to work out how to play.
 Check out some more Early Years problem-solving ideas here.